 1. Complete the SAP Quiz below:

 2. Check your Hartnell Gmail account for quiz results which will be sent to you within 3-5 business days after you take the SAP Quiz.

 3. If you pass the quiz, you will need to sign up for an In Person SAP Workshop by calling (831) 755-6806 or stop by the Financial Aid Office to sign up for a workshop.

 4. At the SAP Workshop, you will be given your SAP Appeals form to complete along with important SAP information.

 5. After completion of the SAP Workshop, you will be instructed to make an appointment with an academic counselor to develop strategies for success considering your individual student needs and completing a comprehensive educational plan.

-6. If the you have not previously taken the STAAR* assessment, you must do so before meeting with a Hartnell Counselor.
+6. If the you have not previously completed your math and English placement, you must do so when meeting with a Hartnell Counselor.